n3d1117/appdb/README.md

 $ carthage update --platform iOS
 $ open appdb.xcodeproj
 ```
-Note: this project references the StartApp SDK.
-You will need to download it from [here](https://portal.startapp.com/#/pub/resource-center), unzip it and import `StartApp.framework` inside the project's `Frameworks` folder.
-Make sure to select `Copy items if needed` when copying the file.
+Note: this project references the StartApp and AdMob SDKs.
+You will need to download them from [here](https://portal.startapp.com/#/pub/resource-center) and [here](https://developers.google.com/admob/ios/download), unzip them and import the `.framework` files (`StartApp.framework`, `GoogleMobileAds.framework`, `GoogleAppMeasurement.framework`, `GoogleUtilities.framework` and `nanopb.framework`) inside the project's `Frameworks` folder.
+Make sure to select `Copy items if needed` when copying the files.

 ## License
 MIT License.
 See [LICENSE](LICENSE) file for further information.